 Building Blocks of Hope is a global print and online patient advocacy initiative providing a personalized educational program for patients and caregivers to prepare, participate, and LIVE with MDS.
-The colors of the Building Blocks of Hope include Tucson Teal, Navajo Red, and Desert Sand.
+The colours of the Building Blocks of Hope include Tucson Teal, Navajo Red, and Desert Sand.
 They are reminiscent of a Southwest landscape with the beauty of the night sky over the sand swept deserts and stunning mountain ranges.
 The colors represent welcoming, warmth, stability, healing, passion, and protection.
-These colors form the base for the Building Blocks of Hope logo constructed in a wave-like pattern indicating the fluidity of life, health and illness.
+These colours form the base for the Building Blocks of Hope logo constructed in a wave-like pattern indicating the fluidity of life, health and illness.
 The single red band which continues up into the plant symbolizes strength and improvement in bone marrow function.
 The idea of hope for the future and extension of life is emulated in the sprouting plant.

-Building Blocks of Hope was created by Sandra Kurtin, Nurse Practitioner and Clinical Assistant Professor of Medicine at The University of Arizona Cancer Center, Board Member of the MDS Foundation, and advocate for patients and caregivers LIVING with hematological malignancies.
+Building Blocks of Hope was created by Sandra Kurtin, Nurse Practitioner and Clinical Assistant Professor of Medicine and Nursing at the University of Arizona Cancer Center, Executive Committee and Board Member of the MDS Foundation, and advocate for patients and caregivers LIVING with hematological malignancies.
 The individual pages have been developed in collaboration with members of the International Nurse Leadership Board of the MDS Foundation and members of the MDS Foundation Board of Directors.
 Creative and technical support was provided by Adam Nichols and his team at Markations.
-Organizational and communications support was provided by Tracey Iraca, Sue Hogan and the MDS Foundation staff.
-Bone marrow illustrations by Kirk Moldoff.
+Organizational and communications support was provided by Tracey Iraca, Sue Hogan, Lea Harrison and the MDS Foundation staff.
+Bone marrow illustrations provided by Kirk Moldoff.

-A special thanks to Bob Weinberg, William Pearson, and Ryan Szanto for sharing their life experiences as MDS patients and to Janet Pearson as a caregiver.
-Additional thanks to the Executive Committee for the MDS Foundation, Peter Greenberg, M.D., Alan List, M.D., Stephen Nimer, M.D., Bob Weinberg, and Pierre Fenaux, M.D., and to John Bennett, M.D. for ongoing contributions to the MDS Foundation.
-Thanks to the scientists, health care professionals, and volunteers who continue to work toward improving the lives of MDS patients and their caregivers.
-To the countless numbers of patients who have participated and continue to participate in clinical trials that have led to a better understanding of and improved treatment strategies for MDS and to their caregivers; we would not be where we are without your continued involvement.
-We are grateful to all of our supporters; your contributions make the work of the MDS Foundation and support of patients and caregivers living with MDS possible.
+A special thanks to our MDS patients and their caregivers for sharing their life experiences within their MDS journey.
+Additional thanks to the Executive Committee for the MDS Foundation, Peter Greenberg, M.D., Alan List, M.D., Stephen Nimer, M.D., and Pierre Fenaux, M.D., Ph.D., and to John Bennett, M.D. for ongoing contributions to the MDS Foundation.
+In memory of Bob Weinberg, who generously donated his time and legal expertise, and shared his own personal journey with MDS.
+Thanks to the scientists, health care professionals, and volunteers who continue to work towards improving the lives of MDS patients and their caregivers.
+To the countless numbers of patients and their caregivers who have participated and continue to participate in clinical trials that have led to a better understanding of and improved treatment strategies for MDS; we would not be where we are without your continued involvement.
+Thank you to our International Colleagues for their work in adapting the Building Blocks of Hope incorporating translation and integration of their culture for regions throughout the world.

+We are grateful to all of our supporters; your contributions make the work of the MDS Foundation and support of patients and caregivers LIVING with MDS possible.
 A special thanks to my family for understanding my passion for this work.